simfr24/Plantlog/README.md

 ## 🔧 Customization Tips

 * Want to add more stages?
-Modify the `$icon` map and form rendering.
+Modify the `STAGES` dictionary and form rendering logic.
-* Adjust timeline style via embedded CSS or your own stylesheet.
+* Adjust timeline style via custom CSS in the `static/` folder.
-* Add translations in the `$T` array for new languages.
+* Add translations in the `translations` dictionary for new languages.

 ---